distributed-control-systems/SUGAR/README.md

 ![alt "Image of the workspace after executing the basis([2,0,0]) command"](./images/workspace1.png "Image of the workspace after executing the basis([2,0,0]) command")

-Which can be used in order to compose vectors or multivector.
-Lets inspect the created variables
+Which can be used in order to compose vectors or multivectors.
+Let's inspect the created variables

 	>> e1